orbitdb/orbitdb/API.md

 #### store.type

-The type of the database as a string.
+Returns the type of the database as a `String`.

 ### Store Events